dreamthought/corporate-repo-governer/README.md

 * We have implemented an entity which encapsulates a github entity in `GithubEntity` and unit tests to ensure that this recognises repository\_added events.
 Since this is conceptual dmonstration it is fairly make shift, but you may view the spec tests to undstand its contract.

 To continue following along have a look at PART3-poc-create-issue-in-rails-app

+## PART3 Create Issues in GitHub

+We're now going to switch gears and build a spring microservice which has the single responsibility of validating the name of a newly created repository and inform the creator of any violations via a github issues.
+We assume that our large corporate partner, LargeCorp, has JEE development going on, so we'll implement this portion in Spring.

+We'll be using github-app token signing as this is a standalone server-to-server process without any individual identity.

+### Setup
+* To get started you'll need to download the private key of your app and make a note of its app id from  [https://github.com/organizations/*YOUR ORG*/apps] We'll need this later in order to generate a JWT
+* Install spring's cli (Java not RoR) (You can use [https://sdkman.io sdkman] for this)